sevesilvestre/AsianHateCrimeAnalysis/README.md

 ## Link to Tableau Story: https://public.tableau.com/app/profile/seve.silvestre/viz/AsianHateCrimeCaseStudy/AsianHateCrimeStory?publish=yes

 ## Overview:
-### As a Japanese-Filipino-American, I was curious to dive into a personal topic that I wanted to learn about: the state of Asian Hate Crimes.
-In the past few years, there has been more coverage on the increase of Asian Hate Crimes nationwide, and I decided to use data on hate crimes to answer some questions I have always had regarding Asian Hate Crimes:
+As a Japanese-Filipino-American, I was curious to delve into a personal topic that I wanted to learn more about: the state of Asian hate crimes in the United States.
+In the past few years, there has been increased media coverage on the rise of Asian hate crimes nationwide, and I decided to use data on hate crimes to answer some questions I have always had.

+### The questions that I aimed to address through my data project are:

-- Did the introduction of COVID affect the # of Asian Hate Crimes in 2020?
+- Did the introduction of COVID-19 affect the number of Asian hate crimes in 2020?
-- What was the percentage increase in Asian Hate Crimes from 2019 to 2020?
+- What was the percentage increase in Asian hate crimes from 2019 to 2020?
 - What is the rate of reporting for Asian hate crimes compared to all other crimes?
 - What is the geographic distribution of reported Asian hate crimes in 2021 across different regions and cities in the U.S.?
-    - Which state and city had the largest number of Asian hate crimes since COVID?
+- Which state and city had the largest number of Asian hate crimes since the start of the COVID-19 pandemic?
 - What is the nature of reported Asian hate crimes?
 - Are there any patterns or trends in the location of Asian hate crimes?
 - Is there a correlation between population size/density and the number of Asian hate crimes that occur?

+Overall, this data project aims to provide insights and shed light on the recent state of Asian hate crimes in the United States.

 ## Data Gathering
 #### With these questions I had, I downloaded 3 datasets to help me answer these questions: